x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 Learn how to enable on-premises Exchange users to use Microsoft 365 Groups in a hybrid deployment.

-Groups is a Microsoft 365 and Office 365 service that enables teams to communicate, schedule meetings, and collaborate on documents more easily.
+Microsoft 365 Groups service that enables teams to communicate, schedule meetings, and collaborate on documents more easily.
 All information shared with a group, from email messages sent to the group, to files stored in the group's OneDrive for Business or SharePoint libraries, is available to any member of a group.
 If you've configured a hybrid deployment between your on-premises Exchange organization and Microsoft 365 or Office 365, you can make groups created in Microsoft 365 or Office 365 available to your on-premises users by following the steps in this topic.

 > [!IMPORTANT]
 > Using Microsoft 365 Groups with on-premises users in an Exchange hybrid deployment is a new feature.
 Because it's so new, you might run into some issues when you set it up.
-Be sure to check out the [Known issues](#known-issues) section at the end of this topic for fixes to issues you might run into.
+Check the [Known issues](#known-issues) section at the end of this topic for fixes to known issues.

 ## Prerequisites